Pre-Pregnancy Counselling

 A: Yes!
 Partners can discuss genetic risks, lifestyle changes, and support.

-• Small changes now can have a big impact on your baby’s future
+• Most pregnancies are healthy with proper preparation, and small changes now can have a big impact on your baby’s future.

-• Schedule a prenatal visit with your gynaecologist as soon as you conceive.
+• Schedule a prenatal visit with your gynaecologist as soon as you conceive, If you become pregnant while on unsafe medications.